sfranzyshen/esp8266_tpm2net/README.md

 # How to connect hardware

 Connect GPIO_0 of ESP8266 to DATA.
+You should have a 100p cap across GPIO0 to GND.

 #UPDATE:2/17/2015
 (multiblock) split frame support has been added to the code and test have confirmed a 16x32 (512 RGB LEDS) matrix using the jinx led host software. http://www.esp8266.com/viewtopic.php?f=6&t=1441